hr21don/MakeYourOwnKeyLogger/README.md

 ## Input Requirements

  * Should be able to listen to user keystrokes in the background
- * Should be able to add a key to a global string variable (condition || pressed and released)
+ * Should be able to add a key to a global string variable (condition: pressed and released)
  * Should be able to report the content of this string variable to a local file.

 ## Output